 August 2019 — Infectious Disease

 A 50-year-old man with a past medical history of rheumatoid arthritis (treated with immunosuppressive biologic agents) presented to the Emergency Department with splenomegaly, fevers, thrombocytopenia (platelets 31 x 109/L).
-After admission, the patient was note to have decreased fibrinogen, elevated transaminases and total bilirubin, and a ferritin level of 51,000 mcg/L. The patient’s clinical status worsened, necessitating intensive care.
+After admission, the patient was noted to have decreased fibrinogen, elevated transaminases and total bilirubin, and a ferritin level of 51,000 mcg/L. The patient’s clinical status worsened, necessitating intensive care.
 A bone marrow biopsy was performed to evaluate the patient’s condition.

 |Andrew Norgan, M.D., Ph.D.